 An impressive resume template for job seekers with impressive skills.
 Use the square callout sections with dashed bar graphs to showcase your abilities.
 Full-page gray background makes the white sections pop.
 Great for IT managers, programmers and specialists.

-Highlighted column in blue background, round profile photo and bold white fonts.
+Highlighted column with a blue background, round profile photo and bold white fonts.
 Spotlight key titles and descriptions with the blue font color.
 Creative and expressive example for designers and social media experts.

 Large profile picture set in sweeping blue background.
 Perfect resume template for a realtor, branding specialist, interior designer or entertainment professional.